 does this by fluffing up its fur, making itself look bigger.
 It

 also turns to face its enemy, showing its black and white face.

 This may be enough to frighten off the attacker.

 Even so, in Britain badger cubs are sometimes killed and eaten

 by foxes.
 From time to time they may also be taken by large birds

 of prey like golden eagles and buzzards.
-In some of the other
+In some other

-countries, other predators which may take cubs - including wolves,
+countries, other predators may take cubs - including wolves,

 Wolverines and eagle owls.